marmos91/wad-challenge/README.md

 - Each chunk is **reversed** (eg. `asdfg` --> `gfdsa`)
 - For each chunk:
     - Each character is shifted upwards by `n` positions where `n` is the sum of the ASCII decimal codes of the encryption key
-    - If the selected code exceeds the alphabet's length it must be reassigned from the alphabet start (have you have ever heard of modulo operator? 🤓)
+    - If the selected code exceeds the alphabet's length it must be reassigned from the alphabet start (e.g using the modulo operator 🤓)
 - After the operation each chunk has to be **reversed back again**
 - Every `key.size` chunks, a new line is added in the output